 This brings in as well the dual Carson City tunnels (see Carson City subheader in "The Interview" section).
 The fact that this second approach has the mountain side to the right of the VW, rather than the left, reminds of how in Carson City there are two tunnels being blasted from opposites sides of the mountain that will meet in the middle.
 In the movie, when Silent Jeff (who is never very silent) checks out the water seepage in the first tunnel, an avalanche blocks its entrance.
 Silent Jeff and his portion of the crew who were trapped are dug out via the yet unfinished second tunnel.

 The myth of the rainbow was introduced the day of "The Interview" via the rainbow on Danny's door.
-In the "Opening" we have also a natural rainbow effect which coincides with the tunnel.
-Cannibalism--or a sacrifice of a human individual as an offering for the gods, as opposed to offerings of grain--was considered in some myth the crime that resulted in lycanthropy and the flood that was intended to erase all life from the face of the earth due man's evil nature.
-Something down this line is retained to a degree in the Jewish/Christian myth as well through the seeming concern with appropriate foodstuff, in that directly following the flood all animal and vegetable life is ordained as food, but flesh with life, which is blood, is forbidden, "And surely your blood of your lives will I require; at the hand of every beast will I require it, and at the hand of man; at the hand of every man's brother will I require the life of man."
+In the "Opening" we have also a natural rainbow effect that coincides with the tunnel.
+Cannibalism--or a sacrifice of a human individual as an offering for the gods, as opposed to offerings of grain--was considered in some myth the crime that resulted in lycanthropy and the flood that was intended to erase all life from the face of the earth as a consequence of human kind's evil nature.
+Something down this line is retained to a degree in the Jewish/Christian myth as well through the seeming concern with appropriate foodstuff that accompanies it, in that directly following the flood all animal and vegetable life is ordained as food, but flesh with life, which is blood, is forbidden, "And surely your blood of your lives will I require; at the hand of every beast will I require it, and at the hand of man; at the hand of every man's brother will I require the life of man."

 A major taboo in most cultures, cannibalism, but its horrors are nothing new to young children, and television is likely a secondary source of knowledge, for fairy tales are filled with giants and hags intent on the slaughter of humans for food, especially children.
 Enticed by sweets, Hansel was caged by a witch who intended to sup on him when he was fat enough, and Wendy will later briefly refer to this tale in the kitchen of the Overlook.

 In the maze myth of Theseus and the Minotaur, though the Minotaur is pictured as having the head and forequarters of a bull and bulls graze on vegetation, it devoured the young men and women who were delivered to it as a sacrifice.
 As it had the hindquarters of a man, this amounts to cannibalism.
-And that really is a curious part of the story of the Minotaur, but shows the combining of the bull and human nature, the bull nature taking on that of the human in that it would eat meat and cannibalize these youth.
+And that really is a curious part of the story of the Minotaur.
+Usually we think in terms of the combining of the bull and human nature yielding a bull-like man, but we also have the bull nature taking on human nature in that it would eat meat and cannibalize these youth.

 We have even something of a hint of divine cannibalism in the story of God's demand that Abraham sacrifice Isaac.
 For what is sacrifice intended to do but be an appeasing food (the scent of the burning, at least) for the gods.